-The Bruins flirted with the playoff race for a while but went 1-10-1 in their last 12 games and played shoddy defense, allowing 289 goals - the second most in the league.
+The Bruins flirted with the playoff race for a while but went 1-10-1 in their last 12 games and played shoddy defence, allowing 289 goals - the second most in the league.

-Boston also was short on offense with 217 goals, seventh fewest in the league.
+Boston also was short on offence with 217 goals, seventh fewest in the league.